 GRAND-SERAUCOURT BRITISH CEMETERY

+Seraucourt-le-Grand is a village about 8 kilometres south west of St Quentin on the east side of the River Somme.
 From the main road, D930 St Quentin-Ham, take the left turning in the direction of Seraucourt-le-Grand at a village called Roupy.
 The Cemetery is signposted from the D32 road on arriving in the village itself.

 The location or design of this site makes wheelchair access impossible.